cloudmesh-community/fa18-523-52/paper/paper.md

 implementations.
 Users can shape their data by a variety of mathematical models such as statistical tests, standard deviations, and means.
 Users can even select specific features for use in possible machine learning datasets and apply filters to mark out some of the data if needed.
-KNIME can be exported in many formats such as PDF, CSV and more.

-## Introduction

 KNIME is a platform that can perform intense data analytics on a graphical user interface and incorporate a user-friendly workflow.
 It incorporates large or small